bloudermilk/hood/README.md

 ```

 ## Options
-* `:description` If the desired value isn't obvious, you can include a string
+* `:description` If the desired value isn't obvious, you can include a
+  description
-* `:optional` Pass true to avoid throwing a runtime error when the app starts and this var isn't present
+* `:optional` Pass true to avoid throwing a runtime error when the app starts
+  and this var isn't present
 * `:default` A pre-defined default value for this var

 ## Compatibility